 I started my thesis by asking myself, how can an individual reduce their carbon footprint?
 For this reason, I started very broad.
 I knew that I wanted to do something in the realm of reducing our collective carbon footprint but nothing beyond that.

-To get started, I did extensive desk research.
+At the beginning, I did extensive desk research.
 This helped me map the current landscape of problems and solutions that were out there in this space.
 I also did my best to list down the reasons why those specific problems existed.
-The more information I gathered, easier it became for me to group the problems in certain categories.
+The more information I gathered, easier it became for me to group them.

 I broke down my research into 5 main categories -